 - Launch Cloud Shell from within the Azure Portal, choosing the Bash environment in order to use Azure CLI.

-- When prompted to initialize storage for Cloud Shell, select Show advanced settings, and add the storage account and file share.
+- When prompted to initialize storage for Cloud Shell, select Show advanced settings, and add a new the storage account and file share.
+Do not use an existing storage account.
 Note that the storage account name must be universally unique; you might want to use the random characters at the beginning of the resource group name as a part of your storage account name.

 - Install the Azure IoT extension for Azure CLI: